product_id = 6546843631675variant_id = 39292430581819template_name =

 Want to take your health into your own hands and check your magnesium levels?
-This self-test is the cerascreen® Mineral Deficiency Test.
+This self-test is the cerascreen® Mineral Test.
 When you take this test, a sample of your blood is tested for magnesium, selenium and zinc levels in your capillary blood – this is all included in the price.
 This allows you to identify a potential deficiency in the most important minerals and take targeted action to correct it.

 Those who consume too little magnesium in the long term run the risk of developing a magnesium deficiency.
 Possible consequences of a magnesium deficiency range from calf cramps, fatigue and nausea to depressive moods and a higher risk of cardiovascular diseases.